Geography of Uttar Pradesh: Animal life

 Corresponding to its variegated topography and climate, the state has a wealth of animal life.
 Its avifauna is among the richest in the country.
 Animals that can be found in the jungles of Uttar Pradesh include the tiger, leopard, wild bear, sloth bear, chital, sambhar, golden jackal, porcupine, jungle cat, hare, squirrel, monitor lizards, and fox.
 The most common birds include the crow, pigeon, dove, jungle fowl, black partridge, house sparrow, peafowl, blue jay, parakeet, kite, mynah, quail, bulbul, kingfisher and woodpecker.

 Certain species are found in special habitats.
 The elephant is confined to the terai and the foothills.
 The gond and para also found in this region.
 The chinkara and the sandgrouse prefer a dry climate, and are native to the Vindhyan forests.
 Among the game birds resident in the state are the snipe, comb duck, grey duck, cotton teal and whistling teal.

 Several species of wildlife have become extinct in Uttar Pradesh.
 Among them are the lion from the Gangetic plain and the rhinoceros from the terai.
 The fate of many species is uncertain, including the tiger, black buck, serow, swamp deer, bustard, pink-headed duck, and mural pheasants and four-horned antelope.
-Although determined enforcement of laws against poaching and hunting has yielded some results, the wildlife population today is alarmingly low.
-Gharials are poached for their skin.
+Although determined enforcement of laws against poaching and hunting has yielded some success, the wildlife population today is alarmingly low.
+Gharials are still poached for their skin.

-To preserve its wildlife the state has established one National Park; Dudhwa National Park and 12 game sanctuaries..
+To preserve its wildlife, the state has established one National Park, Dudhwa National Park, and 12 game sanctuaries.